 Check: CONCEPT vs. current Mettle.

-• Edge: each point restores a point of Mettle after a week’s rest.
+- Edge: each point restores a point of Mettle after a day’s rest.

-• Failure: patient succumbs to their wounds and dies.
+- Failure: patient succumbs to their wounds or died before the aid.

-• Twists: Delay, patient disfigured, lower Resources, waste medicine or surgical tools.
+- Twists: Delay, patient disfigured, waste gear or surgical tools, arrogant healer aggravates everyone, etc.

 Those alone or left for dead may Aid themselves using their Motive, but at double Difficulty.
 They may revive with visions of the beyond, or just a deep grudge against those who abandoned them.